mozilla-extensions/firefox-voice/README.md

 If you'd like to discuss the tool, development, or contributions, we are in the `firefox-voice` channel on [chat.mozilla.org](https://chat.mozilla.org) ([direct link to channel](https://chat.mozilla.org/#/room/#firefox-voice:mozilla.org)).
 Note that the team mostly works weekdays, North American work hours, so you may experience a delay in response.

-## Developing
+## Developing in Linux

-There is some documentation in the [docs/](./docs/) directory, notably [writing an intent](./docs/writing-an-intent.md).
+Documentation on the various parts and aspects of firefox-voice could be found in the [docs/](./docs/) directory, notably [writing an intent](./docs/writing-an-intent.md).

-Note:
+However to quickly get started with the development environment, you would need to:

-1. Download the latest LTS version of NodeJs before running above npm commands.
+1. Download the latest LTS version of [NodeJs](https://nodejs.org/) before running any of the provided npm commands.
-2. After downloading Firefox Nightly, change its name to FirefoxNightly (no space), otherwise the project wont be able to spawn the firefox.

-The developer installation is:
+2. Download [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/) which is a pre-release version of Firefox that is updated every now and then just so you are developing and testing with the latest firefox features.
+3. Use `tar xjvf` to extract the binaries for FireFox Nightly into a location of your choice could be `/opt/FireFoxNightly/` folder or just your download folder, wherever is fine.
+4. Let firefox-voice know where you kept the binary (firefox) for FireFox Nightly typically by running `export FIREFOX=/path/to/FireFoxNightly/firefox` and using our example location would be `export FIREFOX=/opt/FireFoxNightly/firefox`.
+This creates a temporary export (environment variable) called FIREFOX for your current session.

+You would have to run this everytime you have a new session so may want to look [how to let the export stick permanently](https://stackoverflow.com/questions/13046624/how-to-permanently-export-a-variable-in-linux)

+Finally, install dependencies and start firefox voice by running:

 ```sh
 npm install